Circa (band): And So On

 Yoso disbanded in early 2011, and guitarist Bruhns moved to replace Haun in Circa.
 Haun had withdrawn to focus on his work providing music for commercials.
 Jay Schellen also departed, wanting to focus on work with Asia Featuring John Payne and Unruly Child.
 Connor was originally to take over on drums, but withdrew and Ronnie Ciago joined the band.
 On March 7, 2011, Michi Sherwood (Billy's wife) revealed the band's next album will be called And So On.

 However, with western North American tour dates, Ciago left the band and Connor joined.

 By 2012, Bruhns had departed from the band, leaving the group without a guitarist.
 Sherwood took this opportunity to switch to guitar and hired Rick Tierney (previously a touring musician with Alice Cooper and The Monkees) to take over on bass after hearing Tierney flawlessly perform basslines from Sherwood's solo discography.

 In 2013, all of Circa's studio material and first live album was re-issued through Cleopatra Records.
 Circa also released a new live album, Live From Here There & Everywhere, on Glassville Records.

 Valley of the Windmill

 Circa's fourth album Valley of the Windmill, was released July 8, 2016 on Frontiers records.
 It includes several extended-length songs, and Sherwood describes it as "super proggy".

-Upcoming fifth album
+Possible fifth album

 On April 15, 2019, Sherwood announced on his Facebook page that he and Tony Kaye are currently "chipping away at various musical ideas" for a fifth album.